 Possible risk factors for cutaneous lymphoma include:

-- Compromised immune system: Cutaneous lymphomas often develop in people with weakened immune systems.
+- Compromised immune system: They often develop in people with weakened immune systems.
 Any number of things can weaken a person’s immune system, including infection and disease, certain medications used to suppress the immune system, or an organ transplant (people who receive an organ transplant are often given medications to suppress the immune system to ensure the donor organ is not rejected by the host’s body).

 American Cancer Society.
 2014.
 Lymphoma of the Skin.
 PDF.